 Man, don’t ignore it even though that procedure is not the most pleasant.
-I mean not the procedure itself (since you will be having sweetest sleep during a procedure) but the preparation to the procedure.
+I mean not the procedure itself (since you will be having the sweetest sleep during a procedure) but the preparation for the procedure.

-There are two known method to exam your colon: with a colonoscopy or using in-home test kit.
+There are two known methods to exam your colon: with a colonoscopy or using an in-home test kit.

 - Cologuard uses a special kind of technology that’s quite innovative.
 It’s called sDNA (stool DNA) technology and it detects cancer and highest-risk precancers.
 It makes Cologuard the most accurate, noninvasive colon cancer screening test that you can rely on.
 Among 10,000 people COLOGUARD found 92% of colon cancers and 42% of high-risk pre-cancers (unverified data).

 Both false positives and false negatives do occur.
 In a clinical study of Cologuard, 13% of people without cancer or precancer tested positive (87% specificity).
 Any positive should be followed by a diagnostic colonoscopy.
 Following a negative result, patients should continue participating in a screening program at an interval and with a method appropriate for the individual patient.
 Cologuard performance when used for repeat testing has not been evaluated or established.

 Cologuard is available by prescription only and must be ordered by your healthcare provider.
 Normally, you should discuss screening with your healthcare provider as part of a regular wellness appointment.
 Cologuard cannot be purchased over the counter.